Ambassador Mark Regev

 Senior Fellow, Academic Program

-Dr. Elad Gil, an expert in foreign affairs and national security law, cybersecurity law and policy, and constitutional law, is a senior fellow at the Abba Eban Institute for international Diplomacy at the Interdisciplinary Center Herzliya (IDC).
+Dr. Elad Gil, an expert in foreign affairs and national security law, cybersecurity law and policy, and constitutional law, is a senior fellow at the Abba Eban Institute.

 He is also a post-doctorate research fellow at the Federmann Cyber Security Center at the Hebrew University.
 Elad’s work, which integrates doctrinal, institutional, and comparative methodologies, has been published or is forthcoming in the Harvard National Security Journal, Tulane Law Review, the Harvard Law School Forum on Corporate Governance and Financial Regulation, and by Springer Press, among others.